Your dream’s come true, you’re finally in Japan!

 If only you could read them.

-In order to enjoy hanging out in manga (Japanese comic) cafes, make plans to meet native speaking friends online, find that izakaya (bar) you’ve read about tucked away in a side street, order from a menu at that cool-looking sushi joint—you need to be able to read Japanese.
+In order to enjoy hanging out in manga (Japanese comic) cafes, make plans to meet native speaking friends online, find that izakaya (bar) you’ve read about tucked away in a side street or order from a menu at that cool-looking sushi joint—you need to be able to read Japanese.

 That’s what makes Japanese short stories so perfect: They’re authentic, bite-sized and fun to read.